mentawaremedia/mentawaremedia.github.io/source/about/index.markdown

 ###Who am I?

 I'm a software developer with over 15 years experience.
-I started out my career in technical support, I quickly moved on to writing enterprise desktop applications.
+I started out my career in technical support; I quickly moved on to writing enterprise desktop applications.
 Then in 2008 I began writing web applications using the popular open source framework Ruby on Rails.